 Protecting a Settlement from Your Health Insurance Provider

-Many people reading the title of this article will wonder, "Why on earth would I have to worry about that?"
-Unfortunately, because of the deep discounts that HMOs have all but forced on hospitals and clinics, and their reluctance to pay many claims, these medical care providers are scraping for every penny.
+"Why should I have to protect my settlement from my insurance company?"
+It's a fair question.
+Unfortunately, because of the deep discounts that HMOs have all but forced on hospitals and clinics, and their reluctance to pay many claims, these medical care providers can scrape for every penny.
 Some hospitals are laying claim to part of their patients' liability settlements to collect what patients owe them.
 However, some are reaching further than that.

 When a patient is in an accident, he or she may require extensive medical services.
 The amount that is left over after an insurer pays its portion can be very high.
 The patient legitimately owes this money, and the hospital legitimately can collect it from the proceeds of the accident settlement.
 However, sometimes hospitals will try to get a second slice of the pie by billing the patient not only for the portion he owes after the insurer has paid its part, but also the difference between the charge contracted with the insurer and its regular charge.
 In our chest x-ray example, that means that the hospital would try to claim $30 plus the discounted $50 from the patient's injury settlement.
 This can add up quickly!
 This practice, known as "balance billing," is illegal in some states.
 However, some hospitals are apparently ignoring the law where auto insurance liability settlements are involved.